hecticSubraz/Network-Security-and-Database-Vulnerabilities/README.md

 # Day 9
 ##  Transport Protocols UDP and TCP
- Today I continued my study on this topic and learned the features, Advantages and Disadvantages and vulnerabilities of Transmission Control Protocol(TCP) and User Datagram Protocol(UDP).
+ Today I continued my study on this topic and learned the features, Advantages and Disadvantages as well as  vulnerabilities of Transmission Control Protocol(TCP) and User Datagram Protocol(UDP).

 ### Features of Transmission Control Protocol(TCP)
 Some of the most prominent features of Transmission control protocol are